kinmeahru/Kare/README.md

 # SUPPORT ME

-You can always Support me by inviting one of my **own Discord Bots** or on
+You can always Support me by inviting one of my **own Discord Bots**

-[![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E861C4W)
+Or donate on ko-fi [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E861C4W)